 In the aftermath of the dramatic ending, Sunday's premiere won't come soon enough.
 Looking ahead, here are our burning questions for Season 4.

+Where is the Governor?
 The ruthless Woodbury leader took off with two henchman after gunning down his own people.
 Why won't this guy die already?

+Will the survivors stay at the prison?
 Rumor has it the survivors -- including their new Woodbury friends -- will stay at the prison and try to make a life for themselves, but for how long?

+Is it too late for Carl?
 Life in zombie land has turned Carl from an innocent child to a merciless killer.
 After gunning down another boy in the finale, will he ever regain his humanity?

+When is the wedding?
 Glen stole an engagement ring from a zombie and proposed to Maggie, but will the post-apocalyptic lovebirds get a real wedding or would that be too uplifting?

+Could Roy Stark actually be Abraham Ford?
 “Walking Dead” fans are speculating that a recent casting call for a new series regular named Roy Stark might actually be for the comic book character Abraham Ford.
 Roy is described as a former army medic with issues, while Abraham was a former army sergeant who enters the scene after the prison drama.

+Is Rick still living in “Crazy Town”… at least part-time?
 Rick took a trip to “Crazy Town” in Season 3, but a scene from the finale indicated he's no longer seeing visions of his late wife, Lori.
 Did he finally come to his senses?

+Are Daryl and Carol ever going to hook up?
 There has to be more to life than killing zombies, so why don't Daryl and Carol get together already?

+Will Michonne stay?
 Life at the prison was hit or miss for loner Michonne, especially after Rick nearly turned her over to the Governor as a bargaining tactic.
 Now that Andrea is gone, will she stick around?